Fluid Resuscitation in Burns: Formulas, Indications, & Fluids

 Complications of Fluid Resuscitation

-Precise titration of fluid rate is critical due to high morbidity of both under-resuscitation and over-resuscitation.
+Precise titration of fluid rate is critical due to the high morbidity of both under-resuscitation and over-resuscitation.

 • Acute respiratory distress syndrome (ARDS).